-The proposed 41 units conform to the maximum density approved for this property under Conceptual Site Plan CSP-18002, which was approved by the Prince George's County District Council in June 2019.
-However, the PPS proposes a compact lotting pattern, which should be adjusted to provide space for several required and recommended site features.
+Notwithstanding the density approved, the PPS proposes a compact lotting pattern, which should be adjusted to provide space for several required and recommended site features.
 Staff recommends that space be made for these improvements by shifting the position of lots, or by removing lots if the positions of the lots cannot be adjusted.
 These staff recommendations are discussed further in the Bicycle/Pedestrian and Urban Design findings of this technical staff report.